Looking for the best Bluetooth speaker? We can help.

 The Marshall Kilburn might not appear to be the best choice in Bluetooth speakers.
 It’s large, heavy, doesn’t have USB charging and isn’t waterproof.
 Plus, almost Rs 25k is a lot to pay for a Bluetooth speaker.
 But none of this matters because the Kilburn sounds so darn good.

 If design and audio performance are your two most important criteria for a Bluetooth speaker – and they should be – the Kilburn is near perfect.

 A life-friendly speaker that doesn't skimp on sound

 Weight: 515g | Battery life: Up to 12 hours | Wireless range: 40 feet | Frequency response: 70Hz – 20kHz | Drivers: 2 x 40mm | NFC: Yes | Aux-in: Yes | Bluetooth version: 4.2 | Weatherproofing: Yes | Charges devices over USB: No

 Bringing bluntness over refinement, the JBL Flip 4 is a good Bluetooth speaker for the rugged outdoorsman in your friend circle.
-It’s rough, tough design makes it perfect as a portable speaker to accompany all aspects of your life while its sound is solid without worrying your home audio system.
+Its rough, tough design makes it perfect as a portable speaker to accompany all aspects of your life without worrying your home audio system.

 Read the full review: JBL Flip 4

 Note: Not all the speakers listed here are tested by India team.
 Some of them have been recommended by our global team, but all of them are available in India.

 - Now need something to listen to?
 Check out our collection of the best podcasts